CREATIVE LANGUAGE DEVELOPMENT

-Taking the Innovative Agragamee School Model Forward
+Creative Language Development Efforts: Taking the Innovative Agragamee School Model Forward

-The Creative Language Development Efforts (CLDE) is a collaboration for improving reading and language abilities in tribal districts of Odisha, where the community has no history of literacy or school education.
+Seeking to help more tribal children with its fun and creative learning approach, Agragamee has taken up interventions in Government Primary schools in the three districts of Rayagada, Nabrangpur, and Koraput through the Creative Language Development Efforts (CLDE).
+An effort for improving reading and language abilities in tribal districts of Odisha, where the community has no history of literacy or school education the programme trains local youth for teaching language and reading in early grades.
 Government primary schools in these pockets have poorly qualified and under-motivated teachers, resulting in a the majority of students completing elementary school with almost no reading skills.
 This is a serious shortcoming, as reading fluency is fundamental to all school education, and affects learning and proficiency in every subject.
 The problem is compounded, as these first generation school goers receive little or no support for class room learning at home.
-The CLDE seeks to address the complex set of problems which affect reading, and consequently almost the entire education of a very large number proportion of children through the very timely and valuable opportunity offered by Read Alliance
+The CLDE addresses the complex set of problems which affect reading, and consequently almost the entire education of a very large number proportion of children.

 Several surveys indicate that there are problems of reading and comprehension across the country.
 This model has the potential to tackle this problem across the country.